LLNL/TourRobotDance/README.md

 ## Known Issues & Limitations *(a.k.a. opportunities for pull requests and community contributions!)*

-* Various external dependencies are harcoded into this package's various modules
+* Various external dependencies — command line tools, file system paths, etc. — are harcoded into this package's various modules
 * This package relies on a non-OSS LLNL software tool named `hpsssvc` that describes which servers provide which services
 * The tape volumes used by this package are hardcoded into the `trd_cron.bash` module
 * The number of tape libraries in use is hardcoded into the `trd_cron.bash` module